traversaro/dockerfiles/visual-tactile-localization/README.md

-Dockerfile for building the dependencies of https://github.com/robotology-playground/visual-tactile-localization
+Dockerfile for building the dependencies of https://github.com/robotology-playground/visual-tactile-localization.

+Note that the dataset used for the experiment is preloaded in `/home/gitpod/Desktop`.

 ## Build the image
 ```sh